-

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?

-Upon closing, a supervisory board is generally set up with the majority of its members being appointed by the financial sponsor.
-Certain material decisions, including the decisions affecting the business of the group, shall be approved by the supervisory board before they are decided or implemented by the managers or the shareholders.
-The list of decisions that requires the prior approval of the supervisory board is set out in a shareholders’ agreement entered into between the financial sponsors and the managers of the target group.
+While the sponsors are never directly involved in the operational management of the portfolio company, upon closing, a supervisory board is generally set up within the portfolio company to oversight the management of the latter, with the majority of its members being appointed by the financial sponsor.
+Certain material decisions (M&A, new financing, equity issuance…), including those affecting significantly the business of the group (capex, new activities key agreements, hiring of key managers, compensation of the employees…), shall be approved by the supervisory board before they are decided or implemented by the managers or the shareholders.
+The list of decisions (and related materiality thresholds) that requires the prior approval of the supervisory board is usually negotiated with the senior managers and set out in a shareholders’ agreement entered into between the financial sponsors and the managers of the target group.
 This agreement will contain further details on the governance of the portfolio company and will also describe, among others, the liquidity rights of the shareholders.
-In order to ensure that the provisions of the shareholders’ agreement will be enforceable under French laws, its main terms will generally be reflected in the bylaws of the holding companies.
+The restrictions on the management team’s corporate powers are internal rules only: a decision taken by the management team of the target without the board’s prior approval or in breach of the governance framework set out in the shareholders’ agreement will thus not be deemed void as against a third party and may only entitle the parties to the shareholders’ agreement to damages for breach.
+The financial sponsors are often granted with the power to dismiss all or part of the members of the board and executives of the target.
+Such right may either be exercised “ad nutum” or under specific only (such as underperformance or breach), depending on the extent of the stake held by the sponsor.

 Is it common to use management pooling vehicles where there are a large number of employee shareholders?

-If the incentive scheme benefits to a wider group than the senior management team, corporate mutual funds (fonds commun de placement d’entreprise) may also be implemented to the benefit of all employees of the target group.
+If the incentive scheme benefits to a wider group than the senior management team, corporate mutual funds (fonds commun de placement d’entreprise) may also be implemented to the benefit of all employees of the target group, although these schemes are generally not used for management packages stricto sensu.

 What are the most commonly used debt finance capital structures across small, medium and large financings?

-General Bank loans remain the most prevalent source of financing for French acquisitions, either through syndication or club deals.
+General Bank loans remain a prevalent source of financing for French acquisitions, either through syndication or club deals.
 Such financing is often combined with a refinancing of the target company’s existing debt, typically with a term loan (usually a term loan B) and a revolving credit facility.
 As an alternative source of funding, acquisition financing has been carried out through private placements and high yield issuances (associated with a bridge financing) thus allowing them to access institutional investors and diversify their financing sources.
-Certain borrowers also finance acquisitions by unitranche structures.
-Small caps The French finance market in relation to small cap transactions mainly consists of bank loans.
+Although the LBO market was hit hard in 2023 due to the sharp rise in interest rates and spreads, the mounting inflation and geopolitical crisis, in 2024, LBO market results were mixed.
+2024 was a year of transition and the past few months in 2025 were up and down, especially due to, on the one hand, the pressure on French debt and the chronic political instability in France and, on the other hand, a geopolitical situation that remained tense throughout 2025, with the continuing rise of protectionism in key economic regions, especially in the US.
+The small, small-mid, and mid compartments have continued to demonstrate their resilience, especially in the financial, technology and health care sectors.
+Most of the borrowers in mid to large deals finance acquisitions through unitranche and other direct-lending structures.
+The French finance market in relation to small cap transactions still mainly consists of bank loans.

 Is financial assistance legislation applicable to debt financing arrangements?
 If so, how is that normally dealt with?